 We at the CCL have hoped to write several NetLogo textbooks for quite some time.
 These could be aimed at different audiences, such as: middle school, high school, undergraduate course in modeling or complexity, practical guide for interested adults.

 Unfortunately, we have not yet been able to find the time to make these happen.
 If anyone from the user community would like to collaborate on such a venture, please let us know.
 We would welcome it.

 Volunteers have translated the user manual into Chinese and Czech.
 The translated versions are available from the NetLogo web site.

 So far, the NetLogo user interface has been localized in English, Spanish, Chinese, and Russian.
 All four languages are included in the standard download.

 We are seeking volunteers to complete and improve these localizations and to translate the NetLogo software and manual into as many other languages as possible.
 If you’re able to help in this endeavor, please contact us.

 Long answer: NetLogo does include a compiler that generates Java byte code.
-However, this compiler does not yet support the entire language, so some parts of user code are interpreted.
-We are working on expanding the compiler to support the entire language.
-Note that our compiler generates Java byte code, and Java virtual machines have "just-in-time" compilers that in turn compile Java byte code all the way to native code, so much user code is ultimately translated to native code.
+However, this compiler does not yet support the entire language, so some parts of user code remain interpreted.
+Note that our compiler generates Java byte code, and Java virtual machines have “just-in-time” compilers that in turn compile Java byte code all the way to native code, so much user code is ultimately translated to native code.